Beginning Chaplaincy (Induction Programmes for Healthcare Chaplains)

-To provide an overview of, and a basic facility in coping with, the religious, wider spiritual, and ethical issues that relate to health care chaplaincy (including multi-faith issues)
+- To provide an overview of, and a basic facility in coping with, the religious, wider spiritual, and ethical issues that relate to health care chaplaincy (including multi-faith issues)

 Above all, the course aims to enable chaplains to minister more confidently and competently in order to make a greater contribution to the life of Trusts and hospitals.

 The main sessions are led by speakers, experienced in their particular field or discipline and, for the most part, are responded to by group discussions.
 The course is also designed to give delegates the maximum opportunity for talking through their own special concerns and/or problems.
 The residential nature of the course offers all kinds of opportunities for informal discussion, and delegates are encouraged to make full use of them.

 The course is accredited by the University of Cardiff and attracts 20 level two academic credits on completion of appropriate follow-up work.
 This follow-up work is designed to earth the learning which takes place during the course in the chaplain’s own context and work.